micro:bit of Things

 You can start anywhere with this website, but progression is built into the projects so I advise the beginner to start at number 1 and work through the projects in sequence.
 All of the scripts included on this site were created by children, as were the models shown in images and video clips.

 For coding control projects both the BBC Block Editor and the MakeCode Editor work well and are intuitive for children who have grown up with Scratch.
 I would express a distinct preference for the MakeCode editor for programs that make use of the input output pins.

-With older children (Year 6 and above) who are feeling a little 'Scratched out' and are ready to move on to a textural language, I would recommend using Micro Python.
+With older children (Year 6 and above) who are feeling a little 'Scratched out' and are ready to move onto a textural language, I would recommend using Micro Python.
 This is quite a big step as syntax errors will abound at first and this can be very dispiriting for young programmers.
 The EduBlocks editor represents a handy 'stepping stone' between a block editor and Python.
 The facility to create code using blocks and then view it as a Python script makes initial experimentation much less frustrating.
-EduBlocks have only recently been created for the micro:bit so the library of blocks is currently limited but is growing.
+EduBlocks have only recently been constructed for the micro:bit so the library of blocks is currently limited, but it is growing.

 Head of Computing